 On January 8, 2005, Prince Harry attended a costume party.
 The then-20-year-old decided to go as a Nazi.
 While that may seem like a really stupid choice, to him it was simply a humorous costume, perhaps like something from a movie.

-A 65-year-old Englander would never have done such a thing.
-Why not?
-Not simply because of the adage that ‘with age comes wisdom.’
-That isn’t always true.
-But someone 65 or older would have grown up in the aftermath of Nazi atrocities, perhaps would have remembered some of those atrocities personally: air-raid sirens, buzz bombs, buildings collapsing, food rationing.
-He would never have considered anything about the Nazis to be amusing.
+An eighty-five-year-old Englander would never have done such a thing.
+Growing up with real live nazi atrocities - air-raid sirens, buzz bombs, buildings collapsing, food rationing - he would never have considered anything about the Nazis to be amusing.

 The chairman of Britain's Holocaust Educational Trust, Greville Janner, commented on Prince Harry’s gaff: